MARKET SNAPSHOT: Wall Street Stocks Set For Losses As 'life-threatening' Irma Aims For Florida

 Read:Investors are in denial about the rising risk of war with North Korea (http://www.marketwatch.com/story/investors-are-in-denial-about-the-rising-risk-of-war-with-north-korea-2017-09-07)

-Closer to home, traders have monitored the path of Category 5 Hurricane Irma that is gradually moving closer to south Florida and is expected to make landfall late Saturday or early Sunday.
-The storm system has already wreaked havoc on a string of Caribbean islands, leaving at least 13 people dead and buildings on two small islands -- Barbuda and Saint Martin -- almost 100% destroyed.
+Closer to home, traders have monitored the path of Hurricane Irma that is gradually moving closer to south Florida (http://www.marketwatch.com/story/hurricane-irma-downgraded-to-category-4-but-remains-extremely-dangerous-on-its-path-to-florida-2017-09-08) and is expected to make landfall late Saturday or early Sunday.
+The storm system has already wreaked havoc on a string of Caribbean islands, leaving at least 13 people dead and buildings on two small islands -- Barbuda and St. Martin -- almost 100% destroyed.

 The National Hurricane Center has warned (http://www.nhc.noaa.gov/news/AL112017_key_messages.png?036) Irma's expected hit to Florida is a "life-threatening situation" and advised residents to follow evacuation orders from officials.